hengkit/astro/process.md

     - switch to linear view
     - without starnet - dimmer images
     - Initial Stretch
+      - General Hyperbolic Stretch Transformation
+      - Zoom out until you can actually see a bell curve
+      - Click a point within the bell curve but as close to the line as possible
       - Set to log histogran
       - Set local stretch intensity (b) to 15(max)
       - Set SP to somewhere within the peak but to the left of the actual max